kadena-io/pact/docs/pact-reference.md

 can be tested in repl scripts using the [env-entity](#env-entity), [env-step](#env-step) and [pact-state](#pact-state) repl functions to simulate pact executions.

-It is not possible yet (as of Pact 2.3.0) to simulate pact execution in the pact server API.
+It is also possible to simulate pact execution in the pact server API by formatting [continuation Request](#request-yaml) yaml files into API requests.

 Dependency Management
 ---